“If you have to forecast, forecast often.”

 A multi-factor sales projection takes the average length of the cycle, historical data, rep performance, and stage to create a complete forecast.
 In many ways, it bypasses the drawbacks of all the other methods and compensates for their weaknesses.
 This makes it the most recommended sales projection tool available.

 That being said, it still requires quite a bit of data and sophisticated software.
 It’s also much slower, which isn’t necessarily a bad thing, but it work if you need a projection fast.
 Also, because it requires so much data, it’s not a good fit for businesses that are just starting out.

 Given the size of data and complexity involved, this method is most suitable to be used in conjunction with modern Machine Learning and Artificial Intelligence Algorithms.
-One must be careful to ensure human feedback is part of any such machine learning exercise or its common to see this technique turn into very unreliable results.
+One must be careful to ensure human feedback is part of any such machine learning exercise else it’s common to see this technique turn into very unreliable results.